 Click New connection and select “Upload file”:

-Use the Drag & drop area or click it to select your file.
+Use the drag-and-drop area or click it to select your file.

-Once file has been uploaded, the window will be closed and you will be transferred to the table view.
+Once the file has been uploaded, the window will be closed, and you will be transferred to the table view.

 In Pecan, all uploaded files are organized under a connection named “my_files”.

 After the file is uploaded, Pecan prepares the file and makes sure it can be used for querying.
-This step might take a few minutes, depends on the file size.
+This step might take a few minutes, depending on the file size.

 Once the processing step is completed, your file should be available for querying in the editor, under “my_files”